nikitavoloboev/data/programming-languages/julia/julia-libraries.md

 - [ParallelStencil](https://github.com/omlins/ParallelStencil.jl) - Package for writing high-level code for parallel high-performance stencil computations that can be deployed on both GPUs and CPUs.
 - [Circuitscape](https://github.com/Circuitscape/Circuitscape.jl) - Algorithms from circuit theory to predict connectivity in heterogeneous landscapes. ([Web](https://circuitscape.org/))
 - [CategoricalArrays.jl](https://github.com/JuliaData/CategoricalArrays.jl) - Arrays for working with categorical data (both nominal and ordinal).
+- [Infiltrator.jl](https://github.com/JuliaDebug/Infiltrator.jl) - Provides a macro called @infiltrate, which sets a "breakpoint" in a local context.

 ## Links